Mateusz-Dera/ROCm-AI-Installer/README.md

 ## Instalation:
 > [!WARNING]
-> The first startup after installation of the selected interface may take longer.
+> First startup after installation of the selected interface may take longer.

 > [!WARNING]
 > This script does not download any models.
 If the interface does not have defaults, download your own.